ibm-cloud-docs/Cloudant/api/search.md

 *	`thai`
 *	`turkish`

->	**Note**: Language-specific analyzers are optimized for the specified language.
+Language-specific analyzers are optimized for the specified language.
 You cannot combine a generic analyzer with a language-specific analyzer.
-    Instead,
-    you might use a ['`perfield`' analyzer](#per-field-analyzers) to select different analyzers for different fields within the documents.
+Instead, you might use a ['`perfield`' analyzer](#per-field-analyzers) to select different analyzers for different fields within the documents.
+{: tip}

 ### Per-Field Analyzers